 The lightest flourless chocolate cake with ground almonds and soft ripe pears is all you’ll ever need when the cravings for chocolate get out of control.
 Gluten-free, this cake is made with toasted ground almonds and gets a beautiful rise from the whisked egg whites.
-A wonderful dessert to make for a special occasion!
-We will certainly be making this Gluten-Free Chocolate Almond Pear Cake over Christmas!
+A wonderful pear dessert to make for a special occasion!
+We will certainly be making this Gluten-Free Chocolate Cake with Pears over Christmas!